webarchymeta/v-net-browser/README.md

 npm run register
 ```

-Registers the browser with a running 1-NET desktop client, which can be used to launch the browser for a specific V-NET gateway tunnel (port) from within.
+Registers the browser with a running V-NET desktop client, which can be used to launch the browser for a specific V-NET gateway tunnel (port) from within.

 ## License